futurice/metalsmith-prismic-template/README.md

     * `PRISMIC_SECRET={PRISMIC_WEBHOOK_SECRET}`
   * Setup custom types in Prismic settings
     * See `docs/prismic-conventions` for best practices
-    * See `prismic-custom-types/` for this example repositories custom type json files.
+    * See `prismic-custom-types/` for this example repositories custom type json files, that can be copied to your Prismic repository
   * Create your own content
     * Go to the "Everything" tab and "Write something"
+    * This repositories example content and their tags can be seen from the [API browser](https://metalsmith-prismic-template.prismic.io/api) by leaving the query parameter empty
 * Setup Amazon S3
   * Create an account
   * Create IAM tokens